 An MS may access unsubscribed CSG-Open small BS if no candidate BSs are available at the MS after scanning macro BS and accessible small BSs.
 After a decision of HO, a serving BS recommends target BS list by including one or more possible target BSs in MOB_BSHO-REQ or MOB_BSHO-RSP messages.
 In case of macro BS only networks, serving BS criteria for recommendation of target BS may include factors such as expected MS performance at potential target BS, BS and network loading conditions, and MS QoS requirements.
 In case of multi-tier networks, serving BS criteria for recommendation of target BS may also include MS BS type preference, CSG membership, and MS moving speed in addition to the criteria above.

-17.2.1.4 HO processfrom Macro BS to small BS

-When an MS performs HO from a macro BS to a small BS, the MS shall follow the procedure in 6.3.20 with the exceptions as defined in 17.2.

 17.2.1.5 HO from small BS to Macro BS